bitovi/bitops/docs/about.md

 # About

 ---------------------
-## How BitOps works
+## What is BitOps?

+There are 2 components to BitOps.
+First, we have an [Operations Repository](operations-repo-structure.md) (OpsRepo) where we store the code for our various tools.
+The second part is the BitOps Docker container that you can run to automate the deployment of the code in our OpsRepo.
+Now with a single command, you can deploy infrastructure and software.

-BitOps is a boiler plate docker image for DevOps work.
-An operations repository is mounted to a BitOps image's `/opt/bitops_deployment` directory.
-BitOps will
+The second part of BitOps is a boilerplate docker image for DevOps work.
+When you mount an Operations Repository to a BitOps image's `/opt/bitops_deployment` directory, BitOps will:

 * Auto-detect any configuration belonging to one of its [supported tools](#supported-tools)
 * Loop through each tool and